kingthorin/neonmarker/README.md

 Continuation of the Zaproxy Neonmarker addon by @juhakivekas.

-Neonmarker is a @Zaproxy addon which facilitates colouring of History table entries based on the Tags that have been applied to them
+Neonmarker is a @zaproxy addon which facilitates colouring of History table entries based on the Tags that have been applied to them
 (either by the Passive scanner or manually).

 ## Backlog/TODO